 Let’s take the example that you have $100,000 you want to save and you take out a CD with an annual interest rate of 2%.
 You lock it away for three years and cannot access it during that time.
 That is not the case for the bank.
 They use that money in conducting business.
 It could lend $25,000 out to a small business where they charge 8% interest to the borrower.
 It then uses another $50,000 to fund a second mortgage for someone.
 Maybe $15,000 goes for a student loan and the remaining $10,000 helps fund the bank’s credit card program.
 They lend all of your money out for a greater rate of interest than they are paying on your CD.
 As the money comes back in from those other loans, the bank immediately puts it to use somewhere else.

 This velocity of money means the bank earned 15-25% interest on your original $100,000 while paying you 2%!
 That spread between your 2% and their 20% is how the bank pays for its staff, buildings, general overhead, etc., as well as making a profit.
 Money in motion makes more money.
-While you do not have the flexibility of a large financial institution to act as they do, you can take a lesson from how a bank multiplies its assets and apply it to your own scale.
+While you do not have the flexibility of a large financial institution to act as they do, you can take a lesson from how a bank multiplies its assets and put your money to second and third use.
+Keep in mind – “money in motion creates more money for you” so put your money to multiple uses.

 People are always looking for that one hot stock or new company or great investment portfolio as a place to invest.
 That becomes their guiding principle in trying to increase their wealth.
 This philosophy means that the investor is looking to meet a certain goal based on what they learn about that particular product.
 Rather than focusing on that, it is more productive to concentrate on the method you use in investing.